Ruin Lust: Guide To Hadrian's Villa Adriana in Tivoli Italy

 In the Season 2 finale, Villanelle leads Eve through the literal underworld of Rome before they resurface in the Maritime Theater of Hadrian's Villa.
 It's their Thelma and Louise moment, but it doesn't quite work out as planned.

-Practical Information for Visiting Hadrian's Villa
+Practical Information and Tips for Visiting Hadrian's Villa

 Address: Largo Marguerite Yourcenar, 1, 00010 Tivoli RM, Italy